iprime2/ecommerce-admin/README.md

 ### Features:

--We will be using Shadcn UI for the Admin!
+- We will be using Shadcn UI for the Admin!
 - Our admin dashboard is going to serve as both CMS, Admin and API!
 - You will be able to control mulitple vendors / stores through this single CMS!
 (For example you can have a "Shoe store" and a "Laptop store" and a "Suit store", and our CMS will generate API routes for all of those individually!)
 - You will be able to create, update and delete categories!